t3rrq/Frequency-Severity-GLM-Pricing/HOW-IT-WORKS.md

 Imagine you run a garage that also sells a promise: “If this car hurts someone, we pay.”
 You cannot charge every customer the same if some groups crash much more often.
 You also cannot wait until after the crash to set the price.
 You need a **guess of the bill before it happens**.

 That guess is not the sticker price on a website.
-It is only the **expected claim cost** — no office expenses, no profit, no discounts.
+It is only the **expected claim cost** no office expenses, no profit, no discounts.
 Actuaries call that a *pure premium*.
 Think of it as “what we think this policy will cost in claims.”

 ## Two questions, then multiply

-A claim has two parts, like a restaurant bill:
+A claim has two parts

-1. **How often** does someone order?
-(How often does a policy have a claim?)
+1. **How often** does a policy have a claim?
-2. **How large** is the check when they do?
-(How many euros is a typical claim?)
+2. **How large** is a typical claim?

 Expected cost ≈ (expected number of claims) × (expected size of a claim).